Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Results

 The $\left< \pt \right>$ for positively and negatively charged particles are also measured as functions of $A^\text{true}_\text{ch}$, in the multiplicity range $185 \leq \noff < 220$ of \pPb and \PbPb collisions at $\sqrtsNN = 5.02$\TeV, and shown in Fig.~\ref{fig:paperFigure_1} (right column).
 The normalized $\left< \pt \right>$ difference as a function of $A^\text{true}_\text{ch}$ is obtained for the two systems with the slope parameters displayed in the figure.
-As shown, a similar linear charge asymmetry dependence of the $\left< \pt \right>$ value to that of $v_2$ is observed.
-As argued earlier, this behavior is qualitatively consistent with the expectation of the LCC effect from resonance decays~\cite{Bzdak:2013yla}.
-Since $v_n$ has a strong dependence on particle \pt, a correlation between the $\pt$-averaged $v_n$ and $A_\text{ch}$, as observed in Fig.~\ref{fig:paperFigure_1} (left), can be also induced by the LCC mechanism.
+A similar linear $A^\text{true}_\text{ch}$ dependence of the $\left< \pt \right>$ value to that of $v_2$ is observed.
+This behavior is qualitatively consistent with the expectation of the LCC effect from resonance decays.
+Since $v_n$ has a strong dependence on particle \pt, a correlation between the $\pt$-averaged $v_n$ and $A_\text{ch}$, as observed in Fig.~\ref{fig:paperFigure_1} (left), can also be induced by the LCC mechanism.

 The extracted normalized slope parameters for $v_2$ and $\left< \pt \right>$ as functions of event multiplicity in \pPb and \PbPb collisions are shown in Fig.~\ref{fig:figure2}.
-The two highest multiplicity ranges of \PbPb data are selected based on the centrality class 30--40\% and 40--50\%, plotted at their average \noff values, while the other data points are obtained from selecting on \noff in order to compare directly with \pPb data.
-The $r^\text{norm}$ values for both $v_2$ and $\left< \pt \right>$ are found to have a weak dependence on the event multiplicity for both \pPb and \PbPb collisions.
-In the overlapping multiplicity range between \pPb and \PbPb systems, similar slope parameters are observed, which suggests a common underlying correlation between $v^{\pm}_{2}$ or $\left< \pt \right>$ with $A_\text{ch}$ for all multiplicities.
-The slope parameters for $\left< \pt \right>$ are approximately half of those for $v_2$.
-This suggests that the $\left< \pt \right>$ slope can account for about 50\% of the observed slope for $\pt$-averaged $v_2$ values with $0.3<\pt<3$\GeVc, as $v_{2}$ linearly increases with \pt in this low-\pt region.
-The measured values of normalized slope parameters, as well as values of absolute slope parameters, are reported in Tables of \suppMaterial.
+The $r^\text{norm}$ values for both $v_2$ and $\left< \pt \right>$ are found to have a weak dependence on the event multiplicity for both \pPb and \PbPb collisions, with values for $\left< \pt \right>$ approximately half of those for $v_2$.
+In the overlapping multiplicity range, normalized slope parameters are observed to be larger in \pPb than \PbPb collisions, which is not expected in the CMW context and may indicate a collision system dependence of the LCC or other mechanisms.
+The measured normalized slope parameters, as well as the absolute slope parameters, for each multiplicity or centrality range of \pPb and \PbPb collisions, are reported in Tables~\ref{tab:pPb}--\ref{tab:PbPb_Cent}.